 The Schedule of Technical Data sets out the technical requirements and scope of supply of the equipment under this tender.

-In column "D" "Description of equipment to be supplied", you will find a description of the equipment required under the LOT TG invitation to tender.
+In column "B" "Description of equipment to be supplied", you will find a description of the equipment required under the LOT TG invitation to tender.

-The tenderer shall enter the information in column "G" ("Tenderer’s data").
+The tenderer shall enter the information in column "E" ("Tenderer’s data").

-In column "G" "Tenderer's data", the Tenderer must enter or mark as appropriate all the data required by the Client in column "F".
+In column "E" "Tenderer's data", the Tenderer must enter or mark as appropriate all the data required by the Client in column "D".

-Column "F" "Design/required data" contains the data required or foreseen by the Client.
-If the information is missing or the cell is empty, the Client hasn’t prescribed it, the Tenderer shall nevertheless enter it in column "G".
+Column "D" "Design/required data" contains the data required or foreseen by the Client.
+If the information is missing or the cell is empty, the Client hasn’t prescribed it, the Tenderer shall nevertheless enter it in column "E".

-The information marked with an "*" in column "F" is the information requested by the Client and can only be accepted ("YES") or rejected ("NO") by the Tenderer.
+The information marked with an "*" in column "D" is the information requested by the Client and can only be accepted ("YES") or rejected ("NO") by the Tenderer.

 If the requested information is rejected ("NO"), the tender will be declared inadmissible and will be excluded from the public procurement procedure.